luiscouto99/portfolio-nextjs/README.md

 ## Summary:

-This project was developed with Next.js framework and designed in Figma, as a way of training and improving my Frontend skills.
+This portfolio was developed with Reacts Next.js framework and designed in Figma, as a way of training and improving my Frontend skills.
 You can see it [here](https://luismfcouto.netlify.app/).

 ## Implementations: